Table of Contents

 Can I do a bulk upload of content onto Historypin?

-Visit our bulk upload page to download the templates and read information on how to get started.
+Yes you can.
+Visit our bulk upload page to download the template and read information on how to get started.

 Can I embed my Historypin collection on my website or blog?